 Don’t forget that most probably you’ll owe a disposition fee, mileage charges if applicable, and any wear and tear charges.

-We mentioned here 3 ways to end your car lease deals earlier, so you may have a more detailed overview of these options.
-If you aim to finish the lease term before it ends, you can trade it in anywhere for any make and model you wish, you are not tied to the dealer you leased from.
+We mentioned here 4 ways to end your car lease deals, so you may have a more detailed overview of these options.
+If you aim to finish the lease term before it ends, you can trade it in anywhere for any make and model you wish.
+You are not tied to the dealer you leased from in any way.
 By trading, you avoid the disposition fee, mileage charges, and wear and tear.
 After agreeing on a price, the lender typically buys your contract directly from the leasing company and gives you a check for any remaining value.

-You can also transfer (sell/swap) your lease car to a third party but you need to be really careful and check with your agreement if the initial contract allows this option.
-You can either pay off the lease and then sell your car or just sell the current lease deal to a third party.
-Typically, you’ll make more money by selling your car to a private party, but you’ll likely have to pay sales tax.
+You can also transfer (sell/swap) your lease car to a third party, but you need to be really careful and check with your agreement if the initial contract allows this option.
+You can either pay off the lease and then sell your car, or just sell the current lease deal to a third party.
+Typically, you’ll make more money by selling your car to a private party, but you’ll likely have to pay sales tax as a consequence.
 Again, this kind of action is quite controversial and it’s better to have a consultation with a trusted lease expert in order to be on the safe side and don’t be stuck in a financial situation.

-Another way you can take advantage of a lease pull-ahead.
-It is usually only available a few times a year but still, you may catch it.
-Thus a dealership waives the last three payments on a lease if you take out a new one with them.
+Another way you can take advantage of a lease pull-ahead deal.
+Although it’s usually available a few times a year, you could still catch it.
+Thus, the dealership waives the last three payments on a lease when you take out a new one with them.

 It’s an incentive offer designed to keep you as a customer and move certain vehicles off the lot.
 Aside from skipping out on the last three payments, you typically don’t have to pay for going over your mileage limit if you drove more than expected.